 - Extensive experience in telecoms: Offers modules specifically for CNP payments in a telecom ecosystem for both individuals and enterprises.

-- No customizable risk parameters: Though the risk parameters are expert-tailored to individual companies, the risk rules cannot be adjusted on the fly.
+- No customizable risk parameters: Though the risk parameters are expertly tailored to individual companies, the risk rules cannot be adjusted on the fly.

 - No pattern recognition: Insights generated by the software do not look for patterns to detect data anomalies that could indicate an attack or an entire fraud ring.

 Nethone was incubated in Daftcode’s fintech startup ecosystem.
-From the outset, Nethone’s vision and goal was to make the internet a “safe and more transparent place for all users”.
+From the outset, Nethone’s goal was to make the internet a “safe and more transparent place for all users.”

-The company’s main software solution is Nethone Guard, which utilizes the company’s proprietary Profiler technology, gathering over 5000 data points from each user, including social media profiles and other OSINT data.
-Using a whitebox machine learning model, these data points are used to determine a “here-and-now” risk score during the customer journey to determine their authenticity and intentions.
+The company’s main software solution is Nethone Guard, which utilizes Nethone’s proprietary Profiler technology, gathering over 5,000 data points from each user, including social media profiles and other open source intelligence (OSINT) data.
+Using a whitebox machine learning model, these data points are used to determine a “here-and-now” risk score during the customer journey to determine customers’ authenticity and intentions.

-In addition to a UX that is designed to let fraud teams make the most informed decisions on manual reviews, Nethone also provides each customer with an assigned data scientist.
+In addition to a user experience (UX) that is designed to let fraud teams make the most informed decisions on manual reviews, Nethone also provides each customer with an assigned data scientist.
 This expert’s job is to help adjust and design ML rules that further tighten the security of any digital payment infrastructure.

 - Dedicated data scientist: Customers are assigned a team member to help adjust and create custom rules.

 - Whitebox machine learning: Provides fraud teams with explainable risk metrics.